Up-to-date information on the Coronavirus situation

 The Austrian embassies and consulates around the globe are currently not issuing any visas.

-Accommodation facilities are closed for tourism.
-Exceptions are made for lodging establishments that cater to key employees such as people working in the food trade industry or aid organization staff.
+Until May 29th, accommodation facilities are closed for touristic use.
+Exceptions are made for lodging establishments that cater to key employees.

 Local public transport